helenkirk/science-containers-1/docs/general/NewUser/Login.md

 There are four different types of sessions that you can choose to
 launch: Desktop, CARTA, Notebook, and Contributed.
-All are described below; in brief, Desktop provides a linux desktop-like working environment, CARTA corresponds to ALMA\'s CARTA visualization tool, Notebook provides a Jupyter Notebook environment, and Contributed contains community-contributed tools such as a time estimator for the CASTOR mission.
+All are described below; in brief, Desktop provides a linux desktop-like working environment, CARTA corresponds to ALMA's CARTA visualization tool, Notebook provides a Jupyter Notebook environment, and Contributed contains community-contributed tools such as a time estimator for the CASTOR mission.
 Start by selecting the session type in the upper